a musical verano pt. 1

 …who the media calls “tough on crime” actually ignore *most* crimes committed by *most* people.
 They only choose to harshly enforce *some* crimes by *some* people, almost all of whom are poor.

 At least eighty percent of the people charged with crimes in the U.S. cannot afford a lawyer.
+Likewise in Spain, an association of judges warns the majority of people in Spanish jails come from poverty.
 Meanwhile, tens of trillions of dollars sit in global tax havens, feeding autocracy, while billions of people starve.

 Under this global arrangement of power, the bankers and politicians are indistinguishable—and far from accountable to anyone.